Battle of the Cosmin Forest: Battle

 The Poles were passing, and the Moldavians and their allies spared the Greater Poland column since it was more organized.
 However, they ambushed the second column and the rest.
 The battle began on the night of 25 October.
 The Moldavians attacked the rear, which was led by Stanisław Chodecki.
 Chodecki managed to withstand the Moldavian onslaught.
 As the cargo entered the forest, the Moldavians began cutting down the large trees, killing men and horses.
 The Moldavian infantry swarmed on both sides of the road, killing many of the panicking Poles.
 Around half of the personnel protecting the cargo were killed or captured.

 On the Lesser Poland Column, they were attacked by a joint Moldavian, Ottoman, Crimean, and Wallachian force on the left side of the road.
 The Poles in the column weren't wearing their armor and were pressed into rocky slopes on the right side of the road.
 The column was out of communication lines with their leaders.
 Soon, the Lesser Poland's column collapsed and became prey to the Allies.
 The column lost about 7,500 men, a quarter of its force.
 King John ordered his court companies under Jan Teczynski to countercharge against the enemy.
 John began moving along; his columns began repelling the attackers.
 The Lesser Poland column partially recovered and fought back.
 The Allies began retreating, and the Poles chased them.
 The chase failed, and Jan Teczynski was captured by the Ottomans.
-The Polish army has lost 11,000 of its troops, a fifth of its forces.
+The Polish army had lost 11,000 of its troops, a fifth of its forces, while the Teutonic Order suffered a considerable amount of losses and lost all their cannons to the Moldavians during their retreat.